Jeremy Maclin: 2015 season

-On March 11, 2015, Maclin signed a five–year, $55 million contract with the Kansas City Chiefs.
+On March 11, 2015, Maclin signed a five–year, $55 million contract with the Kansas City Chiefs, reuniting with former Eagles head coach Andy Reid.
 Maclin started out slow, but had eight receptions for 141 yards in a Week 3 matchup against the Packers, where he became the first Chiefs wide receiver to catch a touchdown pass since 2013.
 Although he slowed down at midseason, he bounced back, catching for 160 yards and a touchdown in a Week 12 matchup against the Bills, followed by 95 yards and 2 touchdowns against the Oakland Raiders.
 He finished strong, catching a touchdown in the last three games of the season.
 He finished the season with a career-high 87 catches for 1,088 receiving yards and eight touchdowns.

 The Chiefs, who had gone 11–5 after winning 10 straight, advanced to the playoffs.
 In a 30–0 shutout of the Houston Texans, Maclin started out slow, but started to get into a rhythm in the 3rd quarter, with 3 catches for 29 yards, before he suffered a high ankle sprain that kept him out for the rest of the game.
 Maclin, who many thought wouldn't play at all against the New England Patriots in the divisional round, was listed as active, but he played very limited snaps and was taken out almost entirely after the first half, finishing with 2 catches on 3 targets for 23 yards.

 Maclin was ranked as the 93rd best player in the NFL by his fellow players on the NFL Top 100 Players of 2016.